Submissions

 • The authors are responsible for the research.

-If the manuscript is accepted for publication, the authors will transfer copyright to the Revista de Psiquiatría Infanto-Juvenil, which will retain permanent ownership of the manuscript.
+• If the manuscript is accepted for publication, the authors assign their rights to the Revista de Psiquiatría Infanto-Juvenil, which will henceforth retain permanent ownership of the manuscript.

 Authors must specify if there is any conflict of interest in relation to their manuscript.
 Especially, in studies with commercial products, authors should declare if they have (or not) any agreement with the companies whose products appear in the submitted manuscript or if they have received (or not) financial support of any kind from them.
 If the work has been funded, the origin and quantities of such funding should be included.